 Four Year Course Plan, with IB Exams

 TGS has been authorized as an official IB World School by the International Baccalaureate Organization.
-The school’s curriculum is guided by the IB Diploma Programme, with students taking the IB examinations prior to graduation at the end of their fourth year.
-TGS is also fully accredited by the U.S.-based Western Association of Schools and Colleges.
+The school’s curriculum is guided by the IB Diploma Programme, with students taking the IB examinations prior to graduation at the end of their third year.
+TGS is also accredited by the U.S.-based Western Association of Schools and Colleges.

 THINK Global School’s integrated technology program supports our cooperative pedagogical approach, facilitating both group collaboration and individual exploration.
 Teachers post weekly course outlines, requirements, and due dates on THINK Spot.
 Students access the portal from their iPads, iPhones, and MacBooks, submitting assignments, essays, and exams, while interacting with teachers, parents, and other teenagers both in their host schools and around the world.
 THINK Spot allows students to probe connections between their coursework and the physical and digital worlds that surround them.
 Click here to find out more about the role that classroom technology plays in helping TGS students develop.